vacp2p/rfc-index/vac/raw/decentralized-messaging-ethereum.md

 Then, it attempts to acquire the seed secret through the following steps:

-1. If the control message was dispatched by the local user, it uses the most recent invocation of `generate-seed` stored the seed secret in gamma.nextSeed.
+1. If the control message was dispatched by the local user, it uses the most recent invocation of `generate-seed` stored the seed secret in `gamma.nextSeed`.
 2. If the *control* message was dispatched by another user, and the local user is among its recipients, the function utilizes `decrypt-from` to decrypt the direct message that includes the seed secret.